xaur/writings/posts/201910xx-additional-marketing-strategies.md

 Be honest about Decred's status.
 Always be ready to farily present what we _do_ and _do not_ have yet.
 Decred is _not_ a good SoV yet:

 - It has low liquidity and exchange adoption.
+On the positive side, we get new integrations every month and liquidity fix is getting closer.
 - Self-custody UX is a huge pain point.
 Like in all crypto.
-- Privacy is not solved yet.
-I would even argue that voting address reuse made it _less private_ than Bitcoin.
-Glad to see it is being addressed now.
+- [Privacy](https://github.com/decredcommunity/issues/issues/25) is not solved yet.
+I would even argue that voting [address reuse](https://github.com/decred/dcrstakepool/issues/311) made it _less private_ than Bitcoin.
+Glad to see it getting attention now because it is required for Decred's CoinShuffle++ rollout.
+This has potential to provide much greater and more accessible privacy than in Bitcoin.
 - Also important, and let's not ignore it, the price is sliding down.
-People _will_ get puzzled if you tell them about SoV and monetary premiums and then show the price chart where it is losing not only against USD, but _also_ against BTC*.
+People _will_ get puzzled if you tell them about SoV and then show the price chart where it is losing not only against USD, but _also_ against BTC*.

 We need clarity on the status.
 Decred is _building_ a decent SoV and MoE.
 We build on great principles and we got the incentives right.
-In this regard Decred is years ahead of the competition.
-It also has a huge technical lead.
+In this regard Decred is years ahead of the competition, and to me it is the only approach that makes sense and deserves my time.
+Decred also has a huge technical lead.
 I would say we're like 50% there in terms of tech, but in terms of awareness and adoption in economics and society it's &lt; 1%.
 (I made these numbers up for illustrative purposes).

 **Value transfer tool**